Optimizing measurement-based cooling by reinforcement learning: Conditional and unconditional measurements

 is the cooling coefficient with $\Omega_n=\sqrt{g^2n+\Delta^2/4}$ denoting the $n$-photon Rabi frequency.
 The cooling coefficient in Eq.~(\ref{rhoace}) determines the average population

 by reshaping the population distributions over all the Fock states.
-Note in Eq.~(\ref{CMCoolingCoeff}), the $0$th cooling coefficient is unit, $|\alpha_0(\tau_i)|^2=1$, meaning that the ground-state population is always under protection during the cooling process.
-The populations on the high-occupied Fock states are gradually reduced by $|\alpha_n(\tau_i)|^N<1$ with increasing $N$ unless $\sin(\Omega_n\tau_i)=0$ or $\Omega_n\tau_i=j\pi$ with integer $j$.
+Note in Eq.~(\ref{CMCoolingCoeff}), the cooling coefficient for $|0\rangle$ is unit, $|\alpha_0(\tau_i)|^2=1$, meaning that the ground-state population is always under protection during the cooling process.
+The populations on high-occupied Fock states are gradually reduced by $|\alpha_n(\tau_i)|^N<1$ with increasing $N$ unless $\sin(\Omega_n\tau_i)=0$ or $\Omega_n\tau_i=j\pi$ with integer $j$.